iprime2/netflix-clone-frontend/README.md

 I am still working on this project to add new features like updating profile picture, user details, forget password, movie recommendation and many more.

+You can take a look at my webapp by clicking the link below.

 Link to my webapp: https://sushil-netflix-clone.on.fleek.co

 ![Screenshot](netflix-login.png)